alialiayman/Node-MicroService/readme.md

 }'
 ```
 ```
-to seen an actual image rendered use post man.
+To see an actual png image rendered use post man.
 ```